 What is Risk Tolerance and Why is it Important?

 Investing involves a trade-off between risk and reward.
-Generally speaking, investments that produce higher returns also involve higher risk of loss.
+Generally speaking, investments that produce higher returns also involve a higher risk of loss.
 Risk tolerance is essentially how much risk you’re willing to accept in exchange for a certain return on your investments.

 Risk tolerance comes in three general categories, though there are different variations between each: